Lemmanaid: Neuro-Symbolic Lemma Conjecturing: The Approach

 \subsection{Direct Neural Conjecturing}

 While \tool employs a neural engine to generate templates and a symbolic engine to instantiate those templates into lemmas, there is another approach one can take, which is to use a neural engine to directly generate lemmas.
 To create such a baseline, we adapt \tool's neural engine, by instead fine-tuning it on tuples of the form (symbols, context, lemma) instead of a template.
-Revisiting the running example again, the lemma \emph{octo\_distrib\_left} now results in a data-point of the shape:\\ \textit{ Input: [Symbols: *, +] [Types of *, +] [Defs of *, +] ; Output: [$ (a * (b + c) = a * b + a * c $] }
+Revisiting the running example again, the lemma \emph{octo\_distrib\_left} now results in a data-point of the shape:

 Two possible string representations of the lemma in the output are: (1) the \emph{lemma command} as appearing in the source code of the theory file (what a human would write), and (2) a string representation of the internal \emph{lemma object} within the proving engine.
 We noticed early in our experimentation that an LLM is almost never able to predict the lemma command as it is less structured than the lemma object, and so we use the lemma object representation.
 While there is some novelty in predicting lemma objects directly as opposed to lemma commands, the main purpose of doing direct neural lemma conjecturing is to create a suitable baseline for our experiments.